 Passing the blame doesn’t solve the problem

-words and actions confessing them to God and asking for forgiveness.
+and actions confessing them to God and asking for forgiveness.
 Repentance restores and strengthens our relationship with God while excuses weaken it.
-King Saul was impatient and disobeyed God.
+King Saul was impatient and wilfully disobeyed God.
 When confronted with his sin he tried to defend his actions through an excuse.
 However, this blatant disobedience signaled the end of his kingdom.
 God would rather us be obedient than to sin and then come to Him in repentance (1 Sam 13:8-14, 15:3,13-22).